pingcap/docs/tidb-lightning/tidb-lightning-faq.md

 ## `tidb lightning encountered error: TiDB version too old, expected '>=4.0.0', found '3.0.18'`

-TiDB Lightning Local-backend only supports importing to TiDB clusters of v4.0.0 and above versions.
+TiDB Lightning Local-backend only supports importing to TiDB clusters of v4.0.0 and later versions.
 If you try to use Local-backend to import to a v2.x or v3.x cluster, the above error is reported.
 At this time, you can modify the configuration and use Importer-backend or TiDB-backend to import.

 Some TiDB cluster versions of `nightly` version might be similar to v4.0.0-beta.2.
 This version of TiDB Lightning actually supports Local-backend.
 If you encounter this error when using the `nightly` version, you can skip the version check by setting the configuration `check-requirements = false`.
 Before setting this parameter, make sure that the configuration of TiDB Lightning supports the corresponding version, otherwise the import cannot be guaranteed.